 Multinationals wanting to base themselves in the Netherlands are naturally focused on their operations.
 They rely on a well-regulated trust sector to help them make the right choices when it comes to Dutch legislation and regulation.
 A trust office helps management organise all their administrative duties in a timely and accurate manner by providing them with a team of professionals, each one specialised in a different area of law or finance.

-For a young professional looking to launch an international career, trust offices that are members of HQ provide a challenging environment.
-Starters can expect to build their career rapidly: they are the link between the client and their business service providers and they think along on the business operations of a client.
+Trust offices that are members of HQ provide a challenging environment, for a young professional looking to launch an International career.
+Starters can expect to build their career rapidly: they are the link between the client and their business service providers additionally their ideas contribute to and they think along on the business operations of a client.
 This mainly relates to legal, accounting and compliance issues.

 With an open mind, a group of young professionals is working on innovation within the sector.
 Under the name of Young Trust (YT), they advise the governing board of Holland Quaestor (HQ).
 In this way, they help the sector prepare for its new role in a changing landscape.
 YT offers low-threshold meetings that cover training, expertise and personal development with a focus on young professionals who feel connected with the sector.